 - 1. Name of program, activity, and/or location impacted. - 2.
-Description of changes, addressing the major impacts of the changes in service delivery,
+Description of changes, addressing the major impacts of the changes in service delivery, such as office closures, office relocations, newly-leased offices, new automation systems, pilot programs, newly-constructed facilities.

-^{} See footnote on page 10.
-July 2001
+&lt;sup>° See footnote on page 10.
+May 2001

-- such as office closures, office relocations, newly-leased offices, new automation systems, pilot programs, newly-constructed facilities. - Policy and procedures to identify major impacts of these changes and provide a plan of action to correct any identified consequences which would negatively or disproportionately affect clients in your delivery of services. - 4.
+- 3. Policy and procedures to identify major impacts of these changes and provide a plan of action to correct any identified consequences which would negatively or disproportionately affect clients in your delivery of services. - 4.
 Copy of any consent decrees, complaint resolutions, or federal, state or county agreements that address actions to be taken by the county in response to a civil rights complaint.
 Any required reports submitted in the reporting year may be reviewed during a compliance review.